jonmellman/blog/content/posts/2020-06-28---OpportunisticRefactoring.md

   - "Code"
 ---

 I only just discovered the excellent [Martin Fowler article on Opportunistic Refactoring](https://martinfowler.com/bliki/OpportunisticRefactoring.html).
-It names and describes a concept I've been thinking a lot about recently.
+It names and defines a concept I've been thinking a lot about recently.
 I was excited to learn that Fowler seems to share many of my mental models and intuitions :)

 In this post, I explain the Fowler passages that resonated with me.
 I also add commentary from my professional experience using opportunistic refactors to maintain software.